Ferraria ferrariola (Jacq.) Willd.

 Bloom Time: Summer to early fall

-Ferraria ferrariola is a very rare flowering plants with greenish-white, or pale greenish-yellow to greenish-blue flowers with the outer segments finely striped with short dark lines.
-Other distinguishing characteristics are a stem not covered with leaf sheaths and red or purple spotted basal leaf sheaths.
+Ferraria ferrariola is a very rare flowering plant with greenish-white or pale greenish-yellow to greenish-blue flowers with the outer segments finely striped with short dark lines.
+Other distinguishing characteristics are a stem not covered with leaf sheaths and red or purple-spotted basal leaf sheaths.
 It is sweetly scented.
-Each bloom lasts only a day, but are borne over a two month period.
+Each bloom lasts only a day, but are borne over two months.

 How to Grow and Care